csaf-auxiliary/oasis-quorum-calculator/docs/importcommittee.md

 ## Overview

-The `importcommittee` is a command-line application that reads a CSV file containing committee membership and meeting attendance data and imports it into th SQLite database used by the Quorum Calculator.
+The `importcommittee` is a command-line application that reads a CSV file containing committee membership and meeting attendance data and imports it into the SQLite database used by the Quorum Calculator.
 This tool helps to import historical meeting data.

 ### CSV Format